rajbos/rajbos.github.io/_posts/2019-01-16-Docker-for-Windows.md

 Switching to use the **username** in Docker will switch the login for the session, and all of a sudden it just works!

 ![](/images/2019_01_16_Docker_for_windows_logged_in_user.png)
 Very odd that docker does accept both for the login here, while the e-mail address is not working.
-Somebody probably enabled that for the webfront end and didn't test the CLI.
+Somebody probably enabled that for the web front-end and didn't test the CLI.

 Maybe someone else will find this post when hitting the same issue and it saves them a lot of time!